 dot-com bust of 2000, this work dramatically changed my life by literally

 forcing me onto the Internet, into this website, and into a whole new

-computer/Web/technology learning experience that continues today, as the
+computer/Web/technology learning experience that continues today.
+(Some of this

-When the website designer I hired to create this website in 2000 suddenly
+Early in 2000 when the website designer I'd hired to create this website suddenly

 vanished, I was forced to quickly learn how to manage and redesign it myself with

 FrontPage software.
-Recently, when I learned that much of the
+Later when I learned that much of the

 HTML code on my website was deprecated, I became one of

 book, Website Design Made Easy, and learned how to design